Background pattern

 Interference with laboratory tests:

-If you are to undergo any laboratory tests (including blood and urine tests), inform your doctor that you are taking/using this medication, as it may alter the results.
+If you are going to have any laboratory tests (including blood, urine, etc.), inform your doctor that you are taking/using this medication, as it may alter the results.

-Taking Couldina with Acetylsalicylic Acid with food, drinks, and alcohol
+Taking Couldina with Acetylsalicylic Acid with food, beverages, and alcohol

-Take this medication after meals or with food.
+Take this medication after meals or with some food.

-While taking this medication, do not consume alcoholic beverages, as they may potentiate the appearance of side effects of this medication.
+While being treated with this medication, do not consume alcoholic beverages, as they may potentiate the appearance of adverse effects of this medication.

 If you are pregnant or breastfeeding, or think you may be pregnant or plan to become pregnant, consult your doctor or pharmacist before taking this medication.